Anxiety can feel harmful — but in truth, it can serve an important purpose. We look at the truth behind anxiety, plus coping tips.

-- Physiological component (physical sensations): This may include symptoms such as dizziness, shallow breathing, sweating and heart palpitations.
+- Physiological component (physical sensations): This may include symptoms such as dizziness, shallow breathing, sweating, and heart palpitations.

-- Behavioral component (your behavior): This may include restlessness, pacing and escaping or avoiding situations.
+- Behavioral component (your behavior): This may include restlessness, pacing, and escaping or avoiding situations.

 This is why it’s helpful to identify the thoughts that fuel your anxiety and panic.
-Then you can revise those triggering thoughts “to more evidence-based thoughts, such as ‘These symptoms are normal’ or ‘I can tolerate this.’”
+Then you can revise those activating thoughts “to more evidence-based thoughts, such as ‘These symptoms are normal’ or ‘I can tolerate this.’”

 In other words, the physical symptoms of a panic attack may appear out of nowhere, Rego said.
 Thus, the key is in how you react to those symptoms or interpret the physical sensations, he said.